Ayush-iitkgp/Ayush-iitkgp.github.io/stories/index.md

     <p>Mathematics itself is too enthralling to resist.
 More so, when coupled with insights from Computer Science, the satisfaction of learning is remarkable.

-I am a final year graduate student at the Indian Institute of Technology(IIT), Kharagpur pursuing majors in Mathematics and Computer Science with micro-specialization in Optimization Theory and Applications.
+I am a recent graduate student from the Indian Institute of Technology(IIT), Kharagpur pursuing majors in Mathematics and Computer Science with micro-specialization in Optimization Theory and Applications.
 My interests lie in the intersection of Applied Mathematics and Computer Science.
 More specifically, I am intrigued by the current trend in the field of Optimization, Data Analytics and Machine Learning and their application in improving our day to day lives.

+I currently work as the Product Engineer, Data Engine at Sprinklr, India where I am implementing the machine learning module in the data flow execution pipeline for real-time or batch processing using Kafka, Spark, and Spring framework.

+Recently, I have been involved in the project titled "[Machine learning tools for classification of qualitative traits of differential equation solutions](https://julialang.org/soc/projects/diffeq.html#machine-learning-tools-for-classification-of-qualitative-traits-of-differential-equation-solutions)" where I developed set of a tools for easily classifying parameters using machine learning tooling for users inexperienced with machine learning under the mentorship of [Chris Rackauckas](http://www.chrisrackauckas.com/).

-Recently, I have been involved in the application of optimization techniques in field of portfolio optimization.
-Currently, I am implementing the support for the **Complex SemiDefinite Programming** in [Convex.jl](http://convexjl.readthedocs.io/en/latest/) under the guidance of [Madeleine Udell](https://people.orie.cornell.edu/mru8/) and [Dvijotham Krishnamurthy](http://www.its.caltech.edu/~dvij/).
+As Google Summer of Code 2016 student, I implemented the support for the **Complex SemiDefinite Programming** in [Convex.jl](http://convexjl.readthedocs.io/en/latest/) under the guidance of [Madeleine Udell](https://people.orie.cornell.edu/mru8/) and [Dvijotham Krishnamurthy](http://www.its.caltech.edu/~dvij/).
+I have also been part of the project involving the application of optimization techniques in field of portfolio optimization.

 While trying to keep up with the rapid advancements in technology, I like to spend my free time traveling, writing, running and playing cricket in one of the grounds at [Tata Sports Complex.](https://wiki.metakgp.org/w/Tata_Sports_Complex)</p>

-**I am actively looking for a job**.
-Contact me if you are interested in my profile.

 ## Contact
 **Email:** | **ayush.pandey@iitkgp.ac.in**